CurtiePi/tournament/README.md

 => \i tournament.sql

+Exit the postgresql shell with the command

+=> \q

-After you have created the database and tables, you can run tournament_test.py and tounament_test_odd.py to test the tournment .py code for an even number of players and odd number of players respectively.
+Now that you have created the database and tables, you can run tournament_test.py and tournament_test_odd.py to test the tournment.py code for an even number of players and odd number of players respectively.

 $: python tournment_test.py